Search

 On this fact sheet, find out about where rights in Australia come from, types of rights and how rights are considered when Parliament makes laws.

-The PEO has a range of resources which assist teachers in their delivery of the Year 9 Australian Civics and Citizenship Curriculum.
+The PEO has a range of resources to assist teachers in their delivery of the content descriptions for the Year 9 Civics and Citizenship learning area in the Australian Curriculum V9.0.

 18. factsheet